bdraco/nexia/README.md

 The sensor data loaded during Nexia Home update are often out of date.
 So the Nexia Thermostat Zone service `load_current_sensor_state` is provided to load current sensor state into the physical thermostat.
+If you want Nexia Home update to also load current sensor state, you can register a monitor via the Nexia Thermostat Zone service `add_room_iq_monitor`.

 Many existing thermostat instance services will refresh this sensor data before completing.
 If no such service is desired, the Nexia Thermostat service `refresh_thermostat_data` is provided to refresh instance data.